How Do You Travel With a Reactive Dog? Real Tips From Real Dog Owners

 • How do they cope with new people or places?

-• Can they be left alone?
-For how long?
+• Can they be left alone and if they can, for how long?

 • Is their anxiety manageable with medication (speak to your vet)?